Preemptive Scheduling

 Usage of mepc and mret

-Right before handling a timer interrupt, the CPU assigns the value of its program counter to a CSR called mepc, so mepc should point to an instruction for while(1); when handler starts to run.
-Reversely, when handler invokes mret, the CPU assigns the value of mepc back to the program counter, so the CPU will resume the while loop.
-Moreover, right before the CPU jumps to handler, interrupts are automatically disabled.
-When handler invokes mret, CPU interrupts will be automatically re-enabled.
-In other words, we typically hope to handle one interrupt without being disrupted by another interrupt.
+Right before handling a timer interrupt, the CPU assigns the value of its program counter to a CSR called mepc, so mepc will point to an instruction of while(1) before the handler starts to run.
+Conversely, when the handler invokes mret, the CPU loads the value of mepc back into the program counter, resuming the while loop.
+Moreover, before the CPU jumps to the handler, interrupts are automatically disabled; when the handler function invokes mret, CPU interrupts will be automatically re-enabled.
+In other words, we typically hope to handle one interrupt without being interrupted by another.

 TIP